19 of the Best Books to Read on a Plane

 Reminiscent of Alfred Hitchcock’s Rear Window, the protagonist Anna Fox lives alone in New York City and sees something from her window that sends her reeling…and questioning her sanity.

-Recommended by my sister, I took this book with me on our trip to Paris.
+Recommended by my sister, I took The Woman in the Window with me on our trip to Paris.
 And as amazing as that city is, I was still done with this book by the time we landed at our home airport a week later…if that tells you anything.

 The Mystery of the Blue Train by Agatha Christie